bottenderjs/bottenderjs.github.io/content/docs/Guides-Middleware.md

 ### middleware([handler1, handler2, ...])
 Compose the given handlers as a middleware and return a composed handler.

-Handlers are an array of functions with args like below:
+Handlers is an array of functions with args like below:
 ```js
 /**
  * @param {Object} context - A context can use all methods in client (see {@link